tdundua9/proximity-problog/README.md

 equals(X,Y) :- prox(Y,X).
 ```

-4. Definitions of `q/n` are moved to `q_aux/n`, and a wrapper with the original predicate name performs argument-wise `equals/2` matching.
+4. Definitions of q/n are moved to q_aux/n, and a wrapper with the original predicate name applies equals/2 argument-wise.
 5. Atoms in clause bodies keep their original predicate names.
 6. Ground queries are unchanged.